 After his victorious return to Mecca in 630, Muhammed and his son-in-law broke the pagan idols that had been erected and built the Mosjid al-Haram to surround the mosque.
-Renovations and additions gradually ensued until 1570 when Mimar Sinan was commisioned by the Sultan to renovate the mosque.
-Since 1955, more renovations were completed including many more minarets, gates and modern heating and cooling.
+Renovations and additions gradually ensued until 1570 when Mimar Sinan was commissioned by the Sultan to renovate the mosque.
+Since 1955, more renovations were completed including many more minarets, gates, and modern heating and cooling.
 A current expansion is in progress to increase the capacity of the Mosque to 2 million worshipers.

 The sacred Mayan site, Chichen Itza, is home to that culture’s greatest work of religious architecture.
 The Temple of Kukulkan, named for a feathered serpent deity and known since the time of the Spanish Conquest as El Castillo, presides over the North Platform of the ancient Mayan city.
 At just under 100 feet tall, Kukulkan’s step pyramidal structure comprises an ascending series of nine square terraces each about 8 feet high.
-At the pinnacle of the stacked terraces, stands a 20 foot high temple whose sides are about 181 feet.
-Like many mesoamerican cultures, buildings were often made right on top of previous structures.
+At the pinnacle of the stacked terraces, stands a 20-foot high temple whose sides are about 181 feet.
+Like many Mesoamerican cultures, buildings were often made right on top of previous structures.
 Chichen Itza is no exception, making it difficult to determine precisely when the Temple was constructed.

 Archaeologists estimate that Mayan civilization was present at Chichen Itza for about a thousand years before Spanish exploration.
 Mayans were very interested observers of the movement of the stars and planets and built elements of this interest into their buildings.
-Featured as well are images of serpents, jaguars and other native and sacred animals.
+Featured as well are images of serpents, jaguars, and other native and sacred animals.
 Chichen Itza is now included in the UNESCO World Heritage List.

 Lower Normandy, France

-Considered during the late medieval and renaissance periods a Wonder of the Western World and currently hosting around 3 millions tourists per year, Mont-Saint-Michel is one of the most impressive works of religious architecture in the world.
-Mont-Saint-Michel is located upon an island a little over one-half mile into a bay off the northern French coast near Avranches.
+Considered during the late medieval and renaissance periods a Wonder of the Western World and currently hosting around 3 million tourists per year, Mont-Saint-Michel is one of the most impressive works of religious architecture in the world.
+Mont-Saint-Michel is located upon an island a little over a one-half mile into a bay off the northern French coast near Avranches.
 Its complex of buildings rests upon a rise of about 250 feet above sea level and has a varied history.

 The fortification potential of the site was recognized early on.
-In 709 the Archangel Michael, Prince of the Heavenly Armies, is reported to have requested that a church be built on the site thereby establishing the location as religious location.
+In 709 the Archangel Michael, Prince of the Heavenly Armies, is reported to have requested that a church be built on the site thereby establishing the location as a religious location.
 During the following centuries, a Benedictine Monastic community took up residence at the site and several Church building projects were carried out, culminating in the impressive combination of Abbey and Church that now stands.

-In the 14th century the site was fortified during the Hundred Years War, and was said to have been able to withstand a siege for up to 30 years.
-In the 19th century the Abbey was converted to a prison, and in 1966 a religious community returned to the location, bringing the Church back to religious use.
+In the 14th century, the site was fortified during the Hundred Years War and was said to have been able to withstand a siege for up to 30 years.
+In the 19th century, the Abbey was converted to a prison, and in 1966 a religious community returned to the location, bringing the Church back to religious use.
 Historically, Mont-Saint-Michel ranked with Santiago de Compostella in Spain and Rome itself as a primary place of pilgrimage.
 In 1979 Mont-Saint-Michel was added to UNESCO’s World Heritage List.

 Chartres Cathedral is considered one of the greatest achievements of French Gothic Architecture.
 Fortunately for us, it is very well preserved.
 The Cathedral was constructed, in the main, between 1194 and 1250.
 The architectural innovation of flying buttresses, featured predominately in the edifice, facilitated the larger and higher stained glass windows for which Chartres is known.
 The facade of the building is packed with religious imagery.
-All this combined with its two towers (349 ft and 377), make the Chartres Cathedral an overwhelming yet beautiful instance of religious architecture.
+All this combined with its two towers (349 ft and 377), makes the Chartres Cathedral an overwhelming yet beautiful instance of religious architecture.

 Built in honor of the Blessed Virgin Mary and reported to house the Sancta Camisa (the garment Mary wore at Jesus’ Nativity), the sacred relics and the architectural beauty of Chartres has continued to draw pilgrims from the twelfth and thirteen centuries through to the present.
 Chartres is included on the UNESCO World Heritage list.